maebli/m-bus-parser/CONTRIBUTING.md

 # Conduct

-Code of conduct is taken form the [rust project code of conduct](https://www.rust-lang.org/policies/code-of-conduct).
+Code of conduct is taken from the [rust project code of conduct](https://www.rust-lang.org/policies/code-of-conduct).

 # Getting started